-When they were treated with ashwagandha, it was found that the herb increased the heart rate, its capacity to contract and relax, and its ability to inhibit the oxidation of lipids in the cell membranes, a process known as lipid peroxidation, that results in cell damage.7 8
+It was found that the herb increased the heart rate, the heart’s capacity to contract and relax, and the body’s ability to inhibit the oxidation of lipids in the cell membranes (lipid peroxidation) that results in cell damage.7 8

 Another study on patients with high cholesterol found that administering ashwagandha for 30 days decreased their blood glucose, serum cholesterol, triglycerides, and LDL (bad cholesterol) levels.9

-Therefore, it is safe to believe that ashwagandha helps maintain proper functioning of the heart, which in turn leads to a decrease in the factors contributing to palpitations.10
+Therefore, it is safe to believe that ashwagandha helps maintain proper functioning of the heart, which in turn leads to a decrease in the factors contributing to palpitations.

 Potassium, a common electrolyte in the body, plays an important role in controlling the electrical balance of our heart.
 Low levels of potassium can lead to irregular heartbeat or other electrical malfunction of the heart.

-In a study conducted on rats with gentamicin-induced kidney toxicity, it was confirmed that ashwagandha plays a role in restoring electrolyte levels to normal.11
+In a study conducted on rats with gentamicin-induced kidney toxicity, it was confirmed that ashwagandha plays a role in restoring electrolyte levels to normal.10

 Given that ashwagandha reduces cortisol levels and brings down the blood pressure by lowering cholesterol levels, it is one of the best herbs for people with palpitation due to either stress or blood pressure issues.
 Besides taking 1–2 teaspoons of ashwagandha root or leaf powder twice daily boiled in water or mixed with milk or honey, avoid stimulants like alcohol, tobacco, and caffeine, and even diet pills.